 - Call someone who supports you in your goal to quit.

-- Think about your reasons for quitting (your baby, financial reason, your own health).
+- Think about your reasons for quitting—your baby, financial reason, your own health.
 Everyone is motivated by personal reasons.
 Find what works for you.

 - Have a hobby handy that you can do right away whenever a craving hits.
 Some hobbies to try are crossword puzzles, reading a novel, and knitting.

-Talk to others that have successfully quit and ask how they did it.
+Talk to others who have successfully quit and ask how they did it.
 Some programs and smoking cessation tools can also help you gradually decrease your nicotine levels.
 However, certain smoking cessation products like

 nicotine gum or patches